Senior Cycling

 Your Travel Plans

-The city of Kingston is located at the northeast corner of Lake Ontario at the mouth of the St. Lawrence River, easily accessible by car from the U.S. (Interstate 81, Watertown NY) and served by a large airport.
+The city of Kingston is located at the northeast corner of Lake Ontario at the mouth of the St. Lawrence River, easily accessible by car from the U.S. (Interstate 81, Watertown NY) and served by an airport served by connecting flights from Toronto.
 Self-parking adjacent to the hotel is CD $30/day (~$21.50 USD).

 IMPORTANT NOTE regarding Registration and Credit Card fees: Senior Cycling has adopted WeTravel as our payment platform in order to enable us and our customers to avoid the cost of credit card processing fees, which can amount to $100 or more on just the single rider cost of a trip.
 When you get to "Payment Method", if you choose "U.S. Checking Account", you'll avoid the 3% credit card processing fee.